luckyby/next-faunadb-crud-server/README.md

 ### What is this server

-This server allows you to use the fauna db to test the interaction between your application and some database with the CRUD API
+This server allows you to use the fauna db to test the interaction between your application and some database with the CRUD API.
+Server only interacts with the "person" table in the database being used.<br/>
+Table has fields "id", "firstname", "lastname", "role".
+Every combination of fields is unique in table.

 ### API CRUD server has the next endpoints: